Leaford Allen

-Leaford Allen (born 9 May 1995) is a Canadian soccer player currently playing as a forward for the Philippines Football League club Cebu.
-He is 1.85 m tall.
+Leaford Allen (born 9 May 1995) is a Canadian professional soccer player currently playing as a forward for Sigma FC in League1 Ontario.

 College career

 Allen played at the college level originally with the Windsor Lancers in 2014.
 He returned to play college soccer in 2019 with Humber College.
 Throughout his tenure with the Humber Hawks, he assisted the team in securing two provincial championships.

 Club career

 Early career

 Allen began playing at the youth level with Erin Mills and participated in the 2008 Mississauga Soccer Club international tournament.
 He also played at the high school level with Sandalwood Heights Secondary School.

 Allen played in the interprovincial Canadian Soccer League in 2013 with Brampton City United's reserve team in the Second Division.
 The following season he was promoted to the senior team in the First Division.
 He would record a hattrick in the season's opening match against SC Waterloo Region.
 In his debut season in the top division, he assisted the club in securing a playoff berth by finishing eighth in the standings.
 Brampton would be eliminated in the opening round of the postseason by the York Region Shooters.
 Allen finished the 2014 campaign as the club's top goal scorer with 7 goals in 13 appearances.

 In 2015, he played in League1 Ontario with ProStars FC, scoring nine goals.
 He was named to the Second Team All-Star selection.
 For the following season, he played with league rivals Sigma FC.
 During the 2016 season, he was selected for the league's all-star match to represent the Western Conference.
 Throughout the all-star match, he contributed two goals and was named the match's MVP.